hm-lang/core/proposals/README.md

     * `(X: 1.2, Y: 3.4, W: "hi")` to instantiate an argument object
     * `"My String Interpolation is $(missing(), X)"` to add `X` to the string.
         Note that only the last element in the `$()` is added, but `missing()` will still be evaluated.
-* all arguments are specified by name, although you can have default-named arguments for the given type which will grab an argument with that type (e.g., `Int` for an `int` type).
+* all arguments are specified by name so order doesn't matter, although you can have default-named arguments for the given type which will grab an argument with that type (e.g., `Int` for an `int` type).
     * `(X: dbl, Int)` can be called with `(1234, X: 5.67)` or even `(Y, X: 5.67)` if `Y` is an `int`
 * variables that are already named after the correct argument can be used without `:`